 - understand yourself more e.g. recognise strengths as well as weaknesses

 - move towards stretching yourself more often

 - consider your development needs

 Project management needs discipline and project managers can be chosen by their task-focussed, 'get the project done' attitude.
 As soon as I became a project manager it quickly became obvious I spent most of my time communicating - oh dear, not my strength!
 Soft skills help any stakeholder conversation.
 Soft skills recognise emotions which bubble constantly in any team, especially when pressure comes from all sides, as it so often does in projects.
 Where do we learn these though?
 My recommendation is to understand coaching principles: they give a brilliant model for soft skills more generally and insight to the myriad recommendations about leadership.

 In early career, we can be judged to lack self-confidence if our decision-making appears a little slow or diffident.
 Later on, we overcome our unease by using knowledge from our experience that can lead to habits that ignore the need to get the team on board.

 I promote more conscious awareness of self and others, so that personal and team emotions are recognised and dealt with, for better team-building, and less personal stress, in an objective, respectful yet professional fashion.

-Ask about learning through coach practice
+Ask about learning soft skills through coach practice